History of slavery in West Virginia: Reconstruction

 By 1871 the Wheeling government had lost power and their state constitution was discarded by a public referendum.
 A new state constitution was written in 1872 under the chairmanship of Samuel Price, former Confederate Lt.
 Governor of Virginia.
 By 1876 seven of the eight successful candidates for state offices, including the governorship, had been in the Confederate army.
 Francis H. Pierpont, the "Father of West Virginia", lost his seat in the House of Delegates.

-Although the new constitution guaranteed blacks the right to vote and hold public office, it provided for separate schooling and forbad the teaching of blacks and whites in the same school.
+Although the new constitution guaranteed blacks the right to vote and hold public office, it provided for separate schooling and forbade the teaching of blacks and whites in the same school.
 In 1873 the legislature limited jury duty to white males.

 Civil rights

 After the war, some black West Virginians had organized politically.
 In June 1868, a group of 60 black Republicans from Kentucky, Maryland, Missouri, Delaware and West Virginia met in Baltimore.
 Some of the West Virginia delegates were the Rev. Dudly Asbury, William Thomas, and George Trother.
 They met again in Baltimore in August as the Colored Border State Convention, and West Virginian Adam Howard was chosen as one of the vice-presidents.
 The convention issued a call for a national convention to meet in January to discuss enfranchisement.
-At the Union League Hall in Washington, D.C., on January 13, 1869 the National Convention of Colored Men convened with over 200 members, including Frederick Douglass.
+At the Union League Hall in Washington, D.C., on January 13, 1869, the National Convention of Colored Men convened with over 200 members, including Frederick Douglass.
 The emphasis was on gaining the vote, though issues of work, housing and education were all discussed.
-The convention helped focus Congressional attention on the 15th Amendment, which became law in 1870.
+The convention helped focus Congressional attention on the Fifteenth Amendment, which became law in 1870.

 In 1879, the U.S. Supreme Court ruled in Strauder v.
 West Virginia that the state had "failed to permit blacks the right to serve as jurors along with its other obligations in qualifying them for citizenship."

 Issues concerning slavery continued to surface in legal cases after the end of the war.
 In 1878, a case between Thomas L. Feamster and James Withrow was taken to the state supreme court concerning slaves which had been purchased with Confederate currency.
 In 1909, the state of West Virginia claimed the value of slaves who had been subjected to capital punishment by the Virginia government in a suit involving adjustments of the pre-war Virginia Debt.